facebookarchive/skybison/doc/compatibility.md

 - Object attributes must only have `str` names that do not override `__eq__` or `__hash__`.
 Identities of attribute names may not preserved.

+- `str.__add__` with a non-str other returns `NotImplemented` in PyRo and PyPy, but raises a `TypeError` in CPython.
+This is because PyRo and PyPy do not share CPython's notions of different types of slots (eg sequence vs number) and that would make it very tricky to support this type of behavior.

 Interpreter
 -----------